tschumel/MMM-handball-netz/README.md

 ## Replacements
 There is a `replacements.json` file in the directory including all teams of the free plan.
 By default, the default replacement for the original team name will be used in the module.
 You can choose between 'default' mode or 'short' mode showing the 3-letter ID code for the team for a super slim module.
-There is no need to add Teams with different Teamnumbers in the replacments.json File Example Entry:	"JSG Handball Löhne-Mennighüffen-Obernbeck":"JSG Handball LöhMeOb", Will also replace SG Handball Löhne-Mennighüffen-Obernbeck 3 => JSG Handball LöhMeOb 3 and so on.
+There is no need to add Teams with different Team-Numbers in the replacments.json File Example Entry:	"JSG Handball Löhne-Mennighüffen-Obernbeck":"JSG Handball LöhMeOb", Will also replace SG Handball Löhne-Mennighüffen-Obernbeck 3 => JSG Handball LöhMeOb 3 and so on.

+Also roman Numbers will be detected as Team-Numbers: "TuS 97 Bielefeld/Jöllenbeck":"TuS Bielefeld-Jöllenbeck", Will also replace TuS 97 Bielefeld/Jöllenbeck II => TuS Bielefeld-Jöllenbeck II and so on.

 ## Live Mode (planned)